 Let’s take the i3 to start off with as an example of the standard EV currently on the market.
 The typical solar panel is 250 watts and will generate 30 to 40 kWh per month.
 Taking the minimum estimate, this is 1 kWh per day, meaning that you would need 33 solar panels to fully charge your EV every day.

 Fear not, the average UK driver travels around 40 miles per day, around 12 kWh of electricity.
 This means you would only need 12 solar panels.
-Moreover, this is a very conservative example and could be even less if you drive less frequently or your solar panels are higher efficiency.
+Moreover, this is a very conservative example and could be even less if you drive less frequently or your solar panels are higher efficient.

 In the case of Tesla, charging from 0 to 100% every day on a 100 kWh EV battery would require 100 solar panels.
 However, the same average distance applies, and so Tesla vehicles would require the exact same number of solar panels as other EVs, around 12.